shigeo-linux/MiniDisc-Error-Fix/README.md

 Tested on a Sony NetMD Walkman MZ-N505 (USB ID `054c:0084`) under Ubuntu Linux 24.04.

+## Prerequisites

+Sony NetMD Walkman deck; PC with Ubuntu 24.04 installed; MiniDisc that fails to read, USB cable USB-A to Mini-USB (Mini-B, 5-pin) — a standard connector, not a proprietary Sony one.  netmdcli installed from https://github.com/linux-minidisc/linux-minidisc.

+For netmdcli on Ubuntu, there's no traditional kernel driver needed — NetMD devices don't have a generic USB class (not mass storage, not audio class), so nothing binds to them at the kernel level, and netmdcli talks to the device directly via libusb from userspace.

+What you actually need:

+Runtime packages:
+sudo apt install libusb-1.0-0 libgcrypt20
+(confirmed via ldd on the built binary — it also links libudev, libgpg-error, libcap, but those are already present on any stock Ubuntu install)

+Build-time packages (only if compiling from source, like this install was): sudo apt install build-essential libusb-1.0-0-dev libgcrypt20-dev qtbase5-dev pkg-config

+udev permission rule (this is the part that actually matters — without it you need sudo for every netmdcli command, since raw USB device nodes are root-only by default).
+The test machine already has one installed at /etc/udev/rules.d/50-netmd.rules covering every known NetMD/Hi-MD device ID, plus the user in the plugdev group.
+If you're setting this up on a different Ubuntu machine, the relevant line for specific deck (MZ-N505) is:

+ATTRS{idVendor}=="054c", ATTRS{idProduct}=="0084", MODE="0664", GROUP="plugdev"

+(worth noting: that file's own comment identifies 0084 as a Sony MZ-N505 — so that's actually your exact model)

 ## Symptom

 A disc shows `Error` (sometimes `00:00 Error`) on the deck's own screen when